WEWS-TV: Subchannels

 On May 26, 2011, it was announced that WEWS (along with other Scripps stations around the country) had signed a deal to carry the Live Well Network on their digital subchannels. the network began to be carried on digital subchannel 5.2 on September 5, 2011.
 The subchannel is also currently available on select northeast Ohio cable providers.

 Live Well Network announced they would be going off the air in April 2015, and as a result 5.2 switched to the classic TV network Cozi TV at 10 a.m. on April 8.
 The comedy network Laff debuted on the newly activated 5.3 subchannel a week later.
 5.3 was activated on April 7 and ran continuous promos for the network's launch prior to the official premiere date.
 On April 14, 2017, WEWS discontinued COZI on 5.2 and replaced it with Grit.
-On November 16, 2024, Ion Mystery replaced Grit on 5.2, which reverted back a few months later on January 7, 2025.
+On November 16, 2024, Ion Mystery replaced Grit on 5.2, which reverted a few months later on January 7, 2025.

 On March 1, 2021, 5.5 was activated, airing HSN programming.
 A year and a half later in September 2022, 5.6 was activated, airing QVC programming.